moveit/moveit2_tutorials/index.rst

 * :doc:`/doc/concepts/concepts` discusses the design of MoveIt.
 * :doc:`/doc/how_to_contribute/how_to_contribute` is a place to learn about making changes to MoveIt and this website.
 * :doc:`/doc/examples/examples` contains other useful pages that have not been adapted to the new layout of this site or are not yet ported from ROS 1.
+* :doc:`/doc/api/api` will redirect you to a reference API page.

 Table Of Contents
 -----------------